The Nursery Program is designed for the developmental needs of infants and toddlers.

 The multi-age grouping continues in Middle School, with classrooms of students ages twelve to fourteen.
 This grouping allows for peer mentorship, building leadership skills and self-confidence.

-Cultural activities.
-This presentation will give a thorough overview
+so that I can help others.”
+This presentation will give a thorough

-of our program, transition process, and discuss the importance of
+overview of our program, discuss the importance of the continuing

 Please RSVP to firstname.lastname@example.org